MirjamC/xml-workshop/_sources/11_page_BS.md

 # 11. Practical session: Page and Beautiful Soup

 In this section we will use Beautiful Soup to extract data from a newspaper in the Page xml format.
-As you should by now be a bit more familiar with Python and handling XML, explanations will be a bit more brief.
-When needed, refer back to previous sections.
+For this lesson, we assume that you have followed the practical lesson 5.
+When needed, refer back to previous lessons.

 We will follow these steps: